Southern Oregon PBS: Subchannels

 SO PBS is also one of the partners of The Oregon Channel, a public affairs network.
 Programming consists of Oregon legislative sessions and other public affairs events.
-It was previously featured also on the x.4 subchannel, until it was made exclusively available on cable.
+It was previously featured also on the x.4 subchannel, until it was made available exclusively on cable.

 Analog-to-digital conversion

-SOPTV's stations shut down their analog signals on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+SOPTV's stations shut down their analog signals on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital channel allocations post-transition are as follows: